 Introduce any new foods slowly over the course of a week for optimal digestion.

-It’s recommended you start out by replacing 25% of your pet’s normal food, then move to 50%, then 75%, over the course of a week.
+It’s recommended you start out by replacing 20% of your pet’s normal food, then move to 40%, then 60%, then 80% over the course of two weeks.

 Change one food at a time